Alagwa people

-The Alagwa (Swahili: Waasi; Rangi: Vaasi; Iraqw: Alawa) are an ethnic group mostly based in the Kondoa District (Alagwa: Ulàa) of the Dodoma Region in central Tanzania, an area well known for rock art.
+The Alagwa (Swahili: Waasi; Rangi: Vaasi; Iraqw: Alawa) are a Cushitic ethnic group mostly based in the Kondoa District (Alagwa: Ulàa) of the Dodoma Region in central Tanzania, an area well known for rock art.
 Smaller numbers of Alagwa reside in the Hanang district of the Manyara Region in Tanzania, as well.
 They speak the Alagwa language as a mother tongue, which belongs to the South Cushitic branch of the Afro-Asiatic family.
 In 2022, the Alagwa population was estimated to number 52,816 individuals, and Mous (2016) estimates the number of speakers to be slightly over 10,000.

 Some of the Alagwa have mixed with communities of Gorowa, Sandawe, Datooga, and Rangi.
 Many Alagwa speak the Rangi language and the two groups have both influenced each other.
 Many of the Alagwa are Muslims, following from an extended period of interactions with Swahili traders in Kondoa in the 19th century.

 Ethnonym

 The Alagwa use the endonym Alagwa to describe themselves.
 The nearby Iraqw people use a variant of Alagwa (Alawa) to refer to the group.
 This exonym is often used in literature relating to the Alagwa.
 However, the Alagwa are more commonly known by the Swahili exonym of Wasi or Waasi in Tanzania.
 This Swahili exonym originates from the Rangi exonym for the Alagwa, Vaasi.
 In turn, the Rangi name Vaasi is actually derived from a Bantu term approximately meaning "original inhabitants", which is reflective of the existence of the Alagwa in what is now Kondoa District prior to the arrival and migration of the Rangi to the area.

 The Alagwa refer to their language with the endonym Alaagwa’isa.
 In Tanzania, the language is better known by the Swahili exonym of Chasi.

 In English, the Alagwa and their language are sometimes referred to as Asi.
 This English exonym is the result of dropping the Swahili plural prefix of Wa- and the Swahili artifact prefix of Ch- from the Swahili exonyms of Waasi and Chasi, respectively.